 - a.
 Color and logo: School-appropriate color, embroidered with OSS logo. - b.
-Restrictions: Must be worn with a polo shirt underneath and cannot be worn around the waist; hoods should not be worn indoors.
+Restrictions: Must be worn with a polo shirt underneath and cannot be worn around the waist; hoods should not be worn indoors at any time.

 d.
-Jackets
+Jackets and Hoodies